jaykhan0713/platform-aws-cdk/README.md

 For Synthetic load traffic, Http Client Credentials UserPoolClient is used (x-user-id is removed upon entry for security).
 A custom scope, client id is stored in SSM for the k6 runner to fetch via parameter key.
 Client Secret ID is stored in AWS Secret manager.

+### TLS
+Internal services are designed to talk via mTLS (Mutal TLS) so ECS itself handles certs and you get encrypted transport without having to worry about company HTTPS compliance standards even in private VPCE

 ### Security TODOs
 WAF is not used due to cost constraints for the portfolio. public API with tokens and rate-limiting will be created later as unfortunately Http API gateway enforces